 The Traditional Chinese Medicine Perspective of Low Back Pain

 Low back pain is an extremely common concern, affecting anywhere from 75 to 90 percent of people at some point in their lives.
-Low back pain is second only to the common cold as a cause of lost days at work and is one of the most common reasons to seek medical care, including acupuncture.
-In fact, one of the top reasons that people get acupuncture treatments is for low back pain.
+It is second only to the common cold as a cause of lost days at work and is one of the most common reasons to seek medical care, including acupuncture.
+In fact, one of the top reasons people get acupuncture treatments is for low back pain.

-In spite of the large number of pathological conditions that can give rise to low back pain, up to 85% of the cases are classified by Western physicians as ‘non-specific’.
-When low back pain is looked at from an Oriental medicine perspective, it is seen as a disruption of the flow of Qi within the area and associated with a specific disharmony and then treated accordingly.
+In spite of the large number of pathological conditions that can give rise to low back pain, up to 85% of cases are classified by Western physicians as ‘non-specific.’
+From an Oriental medicine perspective, low back pain is seen as a disruption of the flow of Qi within the area, associated with a specific disharmony, and treated accordingly.

 In other words, any kind of pain or illness represents an obstruction in the normal flow of Qi or life force.
 Simply put, acupuncture moves Qi, restoring free flow.